Clock management: Strategies for leading teams on offense

 The team may use counterintuitive game plans, such as declining to score or allowing the opponents to score, to accelerate the end of the game.

 If the defense does not have enough time-outs to stop the clock before the ball is turned over on downs, the offense can run out the clock by executing repeated quarterback kneels until the clock runs out.
 In the NFL and college football, up to 40 seconds can be taken off the clock between plays.
-The NFL also has a built-in two-minute warning that stops the clock after the play that occurs when the clock hits two minutes ends.
-In order to successfully run out the clock by kneeling, there must be less than 40 seconds on the clock if the opponent has no time-outs, 1 minute 20 seconds if the opponent has one time-out, or 2 minutes if the defense has two time-outs remaining, at the snap on a first down (an additional 40 seconds can be run off if the clock keeps running after the play that gains the first down).
+The NFL (and, since 2024, college football; come 2025, Texas high school football) also has a built-in two-minute warning that stops the clock after the play that occurs when the clock hits two minutes ends.
+In order to successfully run out the clock by kneeling, there must be less than 40 seconds on the clock if the opponent has two time-outs, 1 minute 20 seconds if the opponent has one time-out, or 2 minutes if the defense has no time-outs remaining, at the snap on a first down (an additional 40 seconds can be run off if the clock keeps running after the play that gains the first down).
 The offense can burn further time off the clock by timewasting: keeping the ball live (and the clock running) simply by keeping away from any defensive player, regardless of position on the field.